We Planned Surgery And Built A Hospital Instead

 We took those decisions and built the how.
 64 custom migration commands organized into a 33-step ordered pipeline, each one purpose-built to move a specific slice of the data.
 Custom migration scripts designed to run locally against test data, then swap connection strings and execute against real data in any environment.
 Same scripts, same logic, different targets.
 We could validate a migration approach on our machines, then run it against staging, then production.

-Every migration step was idempotent.
-You could run any command twice, or ten times, and get the same result.
+Every migration step is idempotent so we can run any command twice, or ten times, and still get the same result.
 We achieved this through multiple patterns depending on the data shape.
-We built a state machine to help monitor the progress of states to ensure downstream steps completed in the right linear order.
+We also built a state machine to help monitor the progress of states to ensure downstream steps completed in the right linear order.

-The whole system was built for parallelism too, distributing ingestion across workers using MOD(CRC32(id), workers) for even hash-based distribution.
-Each worker operated on its own partition with no coordination needed.
-Redemption migrations ran with 4 parallel workers by default.
+The whole data migration system was built for parallelism too, distributing ingestion across workers using MOD(CRC32(id), workers) for even hash-based distribution.
+Each worker operated on its own partition with no coordination needed and some would run with 4 parallel workers by default but this could also be configured.

 The two platforms didn't just have different databases.
 They had different payment systems.
 One used Nexio.
 The other used Square.
 Both had tokenized customer payment methods.

 We weren't going to run two payment systems forever.
 Square was the path forward.
-That meant migrating 100k+ users' financial tokens from Nexio to Square, then mapping them correctly to the user records in the new system.
+That meant migrating 150k+ users' from one system, from Nexio to Square, then mapping them correctly to the user records in the new system.

 This wasn't just about enabling future purchases.
 Historical transactions had to be easily mapped (for future purposes, when needed).
 Current pass status had to survive the move.
 A member who bought a year pass in October through the old Nexio system needed to show up in the new platform with that pass intact, their payment method ready, and their history queryable.